danwing/https-local-domains/draft-thomson-https-local-domains.md

 ## Client Operation

-When clients connect to a local domain name or IP address (as discussed in {{local}}) using TLS the client requests a raw public key {{?RFC7250}} from the server and also includes the server's name in the TLS SNI extension.
+When clients connect to a local domain name or IP address (as discussed in {{local}}) using TLS the client includes the server's name in the TLS SNI extension.

-If the client receives a raw public key in response, the client includes that public key as part of that server's origin.
-By doing this the client's web forms, cookies, passwords, local storage, and other origin-specific data are all associated with both the server's name (as is typical)
-*and* its public key.
-On the client, this might be easiest to accomplish by internally encoding the server's raw public key in base32 as part of the server's name.
+The client validates the certificate's before and after dates, validates the SubjectAltName matches the previously-transmitted TLS SNI, and extracts the public key from the certificate.
+That public key is internally associated with the server's name to become the server's origin.
+By doing this the client's web forms, cookies, passwords, local storage, and other origin-specific data are all associated with both the server's name (as is typical) *and* its public key.
+In so doing, the client avoids warning about a self-signed certificate because the Certification Authority signature is not what validates this certificate: rather, because the name or destination IP address are local ({{local}}) a unique name is formed internally in the client which partitions data for that origin.

 ## Server Operation

-If an incoming TLS ClientHello includes the Raw Public Key extension ({{?RFC7250}}) and includes the Server Name Indication extension (SNI,
-{{?RFC8744}}) matching one of the server's names, the server responds with its raw public key.

-If an incoming TLS ClientHello includes the Raw Public Key extension but does not have include a Service Name Indication extension, or its Server Name Indication does not match one of the server's names, the Raw Public Key extension is ignored.
-This will typically cause the server to respond with a (self-signed) certificate.

-# Raw Public Keys {#rpk}

-Raw public keys are used in various security protocols to facilitate authentication without the need for full certificate chains {{?RFC7250}}.
-This approach simplifies the certificate exchange process by transmitting only the necessary public key information.

-Certificates are complicated because they involve:

-  * Managing multiple levels of certificate authorities (CAs).
-  * Regular renewal and lifecycle management.
-  * Establishing and verifying trust with CAs.

-Raw public keys offer a simpler alternative:

-  * No need for complex certificate chains.
-  * Using raw public keys allows for direct authentication, making it easier to implement and understand.
-  * Raw public keys use a public key for the lifetime of the device, eliminating the need for renewal and longer lifetimes.
-  * Robust authentication through public key cryptography.

-Using raw public keys can streamline authentication processes while maintaining high levels of security, making them an attractive alternative to traditional certificates.
+The server operates normally and is unaware of the client implementing this draft.

 # Identifying Servers as Local {#local}